Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Introduction

 \pulo

 The paper develops five blocks of results: \begin{enumerate}[label=(\roman*)] \item \emph{Algebra of weak cumulants} (Sections~\ref{sec:independence}--\ref{sec:cumulants}): we show that weak characteristic functions factorise under independence, that weak cumulants are additive, and that affine transformation rules carry over from the classical theory. \item \emph{The weak moment problem} (Section~\ref{sec:moment_problem}): existence of weak moments of all orders is automatic; uniqueness depends on the kernel.
-We establish three levels of uniqueness: (a)~for any positive Schwartz kernel, among square-integrable densities via Carleman's condition; (b)~for kernels with exponential-type decay, in all of $\mathcal{S}'(\R)$ via the Denjoy--Carleman theorem; (c)~for Gaussian kernels, via the completeness of Hermite functions in $\mathcal{S}(\R)$.
-The Gaussian uniqueness theorem is extended to~$\R^d$ using the multivariate Hermite basis. \item \emph{Weak central limit theorem} (Section~\ref{sec:clt}): we prove convergence of the weak characteristic function of normalised sums to a Gaussian limit, together with a quantitative (Berry--Esseen type) refinement. \item \emph{Distributional CLT} (Section~\ref{subsec:clt_distributional}): in the density case, the weak CLT is shown to imply classical convergence in distribution of the kernel-weighted measures to the standard normal.
+We establish three levels of uniqueness: (a)~for any positive Schwartz kernel with an exponential tail bound, among square-integrable densities via Carleman's condition; (b)~for kernels with exponential-type decay, in all of $\mathcal{S}'(\R)$ via the Denjoy--Carleman theorem; (c)~for Gaussian kernels, via the completeness of Hermite functions in $\mathcal{S}(\R)$.
+The Gaussian uniqueness theorem is extended to~$\R^d$ using the multivariate Hermite basis. \item \emph{Weak central limit theorem} (Section~\ref{sec:clt}): we prove convergence of the weak characteristic function of normalised sums to a Gaussian limit, together with a quantitative (Berry--Esseen type) refinement that is moreover \emph{uniform over the kernel}, so that the Gaussian limit is independent of the probe (instrument-invariance). \item \emph{Distributional CLT} (Section~\ref{subsec:clt_distributional}): in the density case, the weak CLT is shown to imply classical convergence in distribution of the kernel-weighted measures to the standard normal.
 This bridges the weak framework and classical probability, and connects to the Tikhonov reconstruction of Appendix~\ref{app:reconstruction}. \item \emph{A statistical consequence} (Section~\ref{sec:motivating-consequence}): a short illustration showing that even a single weak moment yields a consistent estimator for the location parameter of a Cauchy distribution, where no classical moment-based estimator exists. \end{enumerate}